 Camano Island is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Camano Island is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Camano Island who work in sales jobs (11.65%), management occupations (10.63%), and office and administrative support (10.44%).
+Overall, Camano Island is a town of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Camano Island who work in management occupations (12.55%), office and administrative support (10.92%), and sales jobs (10.78%).

-One of the nice things about Camano Island is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Camano Island is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The people who call Camano Island home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Camano Island residents report their race to be White, followed by Asian.
-Important ancestries of people in Camano Island include English, Irish, Norwegian, and Swedish.
+Important ancestries of people in Camano Island include German, Irish, English, Norwegian, and Scottish.

 The most common language spoken in Camano Island is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Polish.